Probing anomalous Higgs boson couplings in Higgs plus jet production at NLO QCD with full $m_t$-dependence: Introduction

 \section{Introduction}

 Run 2 of the LHC was very successful in establishing the Higgs boson couplings to vector bosons and heavy fermions.
 With Run 3 and the high-luminosity upgrade the precision of the coupling measurements will further increase.
-Therefore it is important to have good control over the theoretical uncertainties, in particular to distinguish BSM effects from effects due to insufficient higher order corrections.
+Therefore it is important to have good control over the theoretical uncertainties, in particular to distinguish beyond the Standard Model (BSM) effects from effects due to insufficient higher order corrections.

-It has been noticed some time ago~\cite{Harlander:2013oja,Azatov:2013xha,Banfi:2013yoa,Grojean:2013nya,Schlaffer:2014osa,Dawson:2014ora,Buschmann:2014sia,Langenegger:2015lra,Azatov:2016xik,Lindert:2018iug,DiMicco:2019ngk} that the Higgs boson $p_T$-spectrum is an important observable to constrain both the Yukawa-couplings to top (and bottom) quarks as well as effective gluon-Higgs couplings due to interactions with unknown particles at higher scales, leading to operators that are not present in the Standard Model (SM).
-The impact of such effective operators on the $\pth$ spectrum in Higgs+jet production, including NLO QCD corrections in the heavy top limit (HTL), has been investigated in Refs.~\cite{Maltoni:2016yxb,Grazzini:2016paz,Grazzini:2018eyk,Battaglia:2021nys,Maltoni:2024dpn}, where the analysis of Refs.~\cite{ Battaglia:2021nys,Maltoni:2024dpn} also includes investigations of effects due to the renormalisation group running of the Wilson coefficients.
+It has been noticed some time ago~\cite{Harlander:2013oja,Azatov:2013xha,Banfi:2013yoa,Grojean:2013nya,Schlaffer:2014osa,Buschmann:2014twa,Dawson:2014ora,Buschmann:2014sia,Langenegger:2015lra,Azatov:2016xik,Lindert:2018iug,DiMicco:2019ngk} that the Higgs boson $p_T$-spectrum is an important observable to constrain both the Yukawa-couplings to top (and bottom) quarks as well as effective gluon-Higgs couplings due to interactions with unknown particles at higher scales, leading to operators that are not present in the Standard Model (SM).
+The impact of such effective operators on the $\pth$ spectrum in Higgs+jet production, including next-to-leading Order (NLO) QCD corrections in the heavy top limit (HTL), has been investigated in Refs.~\cite{Maltoni:2016yxb,Grazzini:2016paz,Grazzini:2018eyk,Battaglia:2021nys,Maltoni:2024dpn,DiNoi:2024ajj}, where the analysis of Refs.~\cite{ Battaglia:2021nys,Maltoni:2024dpn,DiNoi:2024ajj} also includes investigations of effects due to the renormalisation group running of the Wilson coefficients.